darkefx/Scrcpy/README.md

 # Scrcpy
 SCRCPY for windows
-Fisr Extract Zip file to a specific folder. then for auto processing paste .bat files to that extracted path. then edit bat files and put the required device ip (go to mobile wifi->setting of connected wifi->scroll down->ip address) Read the readme.txt file for modiciations and requirement.
+First Extract Zip file to a specific folder. then for auto processing paste .bat files to that extracted path. then edit bat files and put the required device ip (go to mobile wifi->setting of connected wifi->scroll down->ip address) Read the readme.txt file for modiciations and requirement.